gbif/ssg-gb23/content/04_financial-support/en.md

 ---
 title: Financial support
 description: The GBIF Secretariat offers the possibility to apply for partial funding to attend the Governing Board meeting.
-image: /images/worm.jpg
+image: /images/butterfly2.jpg
-imageTitle: Name of image here.
+imageTitle: Myscelia orsis By José Sabino
 imageLink: Link to owner
 ---